canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 - Has at least 4 cores, 32GB RAM and 100GB of disk space available.
 - Is connected to the internet for downloading the required snaps and charms.

-We’ll also assume that you have a laptop that meets the following conditions:
+We'll also assume that you have a laptop that meets the following conditions:

 - Has an SSH tunnel open to the VM with port forwarding and a SOCKS proxy.
 To see how to set this up, see `How to setup SSH VM Access <https://charmed-kubeflow.io/docs/how-tosetup-ssh-vm-access-with-port-forwarding>`_.
 - Runs Ubuntu 20.04 (focal) or later.
 - Has a web browser installed e.g. Chrome / Firefox / Edge.

 In the remainder of this tutorial, unless otherwise stated, it is assumed you will be running all command line operations on the VM, through the open SSH tunnel.
-It’s also assumed you’ll be using the web browser on your local machine to access the Kubeflow and MLflow dashboards.
+It's also assumed you'll be using the web browser on your local machine to access the Kubeflow and MLflow dashboards.

 Deploy MLflow
 -------------